subhayu99/Azure-telemetry-service/README.md

 (Project Guide)***

-Report submitted in partial fulfilment of the requirements for the degree of Bachelor of Technology of Maulana Abul Kalam Azad University of Technology, Department of Bachelor of Technology, Calcutta Institute of Engineering and Management, 24/1A, Chandi Ghosh Road, Tollygunge, Kolkata-700040
+*Report submitted in partial fulfilment of the requirements for the degree of Bachelor of Technology of Maulana Abul Kalam Azad University of Technology, Department of Bachelor of Technology, Calcutta Institute of Engineering and Management, 24/1A, Chandi Ghosh Road, Tollygunge, Kolkata-700040.*

 ## ACKNOWLEDGEMENT